mwarsame9/fitness-buddy/README.md

 # _Fitness Buddy_

 #### _An application for fitness enthusiasts.
 Users create an account and profile.
-At that point, they can keep tracker of essential statistics such as weight, body fat percentage, waist and bicep size.
-Over time, users will get a visual representation of their progress in the form of user-friendly graphs_
+At that point, they can keep tracker of their workouts by logging them._

 #### By _**Mohamed Warsame **_